Busting College Application Myths

 FACT: This isn’t a bad approach if you’re unsure where you want to go or kind of have your heart set on a school to which you don’t feel confident you’ll actually be admitted, but to hold it up as the gold standard of “How To Apply To College” is silly, to me.
 Applying to colleges costs money.
 Getting your heart set on a school you have an excellent chance of being refused by suggests to me an out-of-whack approach to picking a school.
 And if you do have a strong sense of your absolute-first-choice-no-matter-what school by now?
 Apply Early Action, and if you get in, you’re done.
 [Pro tip: Have you heard of the Freshman Index?
-Here’s the explanation from GAcollege411, which is the site my kids are using, which will explain how it’s calculated.
+Here’s an explanation about how it’s calculated.
 If you’re trying to figure out your chances for a particular school, look up their FI and their acceptance rates to get a better idea.]

 MYTH: Visiting colleges before you apply is essential or visiting colleges before you apply is a waste of time.

 FACT: I think this varies from person to person, and parents, this is where we step in, gauge our children’s needs, and do a little guidance.
 If your kid is highly adaptable and cares more about a school’s stats than the physical environment, maybe you don’t need to do campus visits ahead of time.
 Maybe you don’t need to do campus visits… ever.
 (Plenty of folks in my generation and earlier never set foot at their chosen college until move-in day.
 Most of us lived.)
 Students who are slower to adapt, struggling with decisions, and worried as much or more about living environment as the educational experience will need those visits.